12-VidE/annotate-audio/README.md

 ```
 ````

 > The first line is the ID.
-You are free to personalize it (# + 16 characters hexadecimal) but dont move it around
+You are free to personalize it (# + 16 characters hexadecimal) but don't move it around

 ### Options